HaugrNet/eds/README.md

 Penetration Testing.
 Bugs and flaws will still be corrected, but no new features or changes will be made.

+# Wish to join
+The overall quality of the software can only improve if more eyes look at it and help with implementing features and adding more tests.
+If you wish to join, please contact Kim Jensen (see below).

+### Code Quality
+Code quality if very important, which means that we aim at 200% test coverage, which may sound ridiulous.
+However, it is meant in the way that we aim at having both standard tests (JUnit) and external testing (FitNesse), where both suites are covering as much as possible.
+Of course, external testing cannot and should not cover the same bases as the standard tests.

+The tests written, have been written using JUnit only, i.e. no mocking.
+Mocking is unreliable in testing, as you simply test your mocks rather than your logic.
+For that reason, CWS is using faking for tests, meaning that the buildup of the expected result will demand a bit more work, but as the code is properly tested, it also has the added advantage of giving more reliable tests.

+The code is also checked against as mane analysis tools as possible.
+The final code must have 0 issues of any kind - before it is considered ready for submitting into the main repository.

+### Documentation
+Docummentation of code is also important, having silly comments is meaningless, but often it helps to add inline comments to explain intentions and reasoning for choices made.
+But, commenting out code is banned, if it is commented out, it is meaningless and should be removed.

+### Style Guide
+The style guide is simple, it is more or less the default from IntelliJ.
+Only important guideline is don't use tabs. mixing tabs and spaces means that the code looks unreadable, and the default indentation is made with spaces.
+All Classes have a default header, which must also be applied.

 # Software License
 The CWS is released under Apache License 2 or APL2.